SafeRL-Lab/Robust-Gymnasium/docs/introduction/quick_start.rst

 ..
-Robust Gymnasium documentation master file, created by sphinx-quickstart on Thu Nov 14 19:51:51 2024.
+Robust Gymnasium documentation master file, created by Robust RL Team sphinx-quickstart on Thu Nov 14 19:51:51 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.